RDFLib/prez/docs/faceted_search.md

-Prez supports faceted search on listing endpoints, this includes:
+Prez supports faceted search on all listing and object endpoints:

+**Listing endpoints:**
 `/cql`
 `/search`
 all endpoints declared a prez:ListingEndpoint.
 With default settings this includes `/catalogs` `/catalogs/{catalogId}/collections` etc.

+**Object endpoints:**
+Faceted search can also be performed on all object endpoints (prez:ObjectEndpoint) by providing the focus node IRI directly.
+In this case, no subselect is performed and faceting works the same way for the properties of the single object.

 > Note: At this point faceting is only supported for categorical properties (though faceting will correctly produce / execute queries on properties with continuous values the output is probably not desirable).